steverusso/bigtech.fail/website/content/platforms/youtube/_index.md

 ## Next Level Shadow Banning

 YouTube gets caught shadow banning channels and videos all the time now.
-However, they really took this shady practice to the next level.
-For example, on September 30, 2019, Steven Crowder [published evidence](/events/crowder-confirms-youtube-shadow-ban/) that YouTube was shadow banning his channel _only in the United States_. **He and many others warned** that if they could do this to him, the largest conservative channel on the
+However, they really took this shady practice to another level.
+On September 30, 2019, Steven Crowder [published evidence](/events/crowder-confirms-youtube-shadow-ban/) that YouTube was shadow banning his channel _only in the United States_. **He and many others warned** that if they could do this to him, the largest conservative channel on the